 Razors are typically used to shave the face, legs or body.
 Unlike a shaver, a razor is not electric and requires manual movement across the face or body.

 Razors come in various styles and include different numbers of blades.
 Over time, you will need to replace the blades as they dull with use.
 Razors often require shaving cream or gel and should only be used when wet.

 Deciding between a shaver and a razor might come down to personal preference, but most high-quality shavers can give you almost as close of a shave as a manual razor.

-Recommended for which part of the body: Face, chest, stomach, legs
+Recommended for use on: Face, chest, stomach, legs.

 Each grooming tool has a primary function, but at times can be used interchangeably.
 Taking the time to research the product and understand your own hair needs is crucial in choosing the right product for the job.